python-diccionarios

 my_dictionary["city"] = "Madrid" # Adds a new key-value pair

-If the key already exists in the dictionary, the associated value will be overwritten with the new value provided (as we have seen in the previous section).
+If the key already exists in the dictionary, the associated value will be overwritten with the new provided value (as we saw in the previous section).

 Checking key membership

-To check if a key is present in a dictionary, you can use the expression in.
+To check if a key is present in a dictionary, you can use the in expression.
 This expression returns True if the key is present in the dictionary and False if it is not.

 if "name" in my_dictionary: